BXS-Archipelago/Movie-Finder-MS2/README.md

     Bug??!!
 For items created in the watchlist, I have a tick-complete icon and a delete icon.
 I am finding it very difficult to attach the click event so that each serves its purpose individually!

-    Test : I included onclick events for both font-awesome icons in the elements as I couldn't target them using querySelector or getElementsbyId, etc.
+    Test : I included onclick events for both font-awesome icons in the elements as I couldn't target them using querySelector or getElementsbyId, etc.  Will need further tests and probably tutor support.
+I also need to save this to Local Storage in the browser!
+(I will set the contact page first and return to this after due to lateness and brain-malfunction!)